brettchalupa/brettchalupa.github.io/_works/lunar-space-colony-comic.md

 Bri, an engineer, starts a new life onboard a colony orbiting the Moon.

 _Lunar Space Colony_ is a a weekly sci-fi comic.
-New episodes release every Tuesday.
+It is currently on hiatus.

 [Read _Lunar Space Colony_](https://lsc.brettchalupa.com)